 Mobile apps are probably one of the most called for and worst understood UX design challenges in the market today.
 Even now with smartphone usage being the norm it's not unusual to have requirements that talk of clicks instead of gestures and fold issues and scrolling, as if a web page can simply be transitioned to an app, plus the idea that tablet and phone have different real estate and therefore different gestures and layout and interaction models escapes so many product owners.
-Luckily most get it, it might take a little education to new ones but the knowledge is certain better than it was when I first started.
+Luckily most get it, it might take a little education to new ones but the knowledge is certainly better than it was when I first started designing apps.
 Barclays is one of those that do get it, as the many awards for their banking apps prove, and I'm happy to have played a part in that.

 When I first encountered BMB it had a good reputation, mainly down to the fact that it was one of the first to the market, but as always improvements could and were made.
 The biggest problem was getting the knowledge inhouse as so much development and design was being handled by third parties.

-My first task was to produce a series of flow diagrams, until this point all user journeys were 'happy path' only and only the external agency knew the existing structure.
+My first task was to produce a series of flow diagrams, until this point all user journeys were 'happy path' only and even then only the external agency knew the existing structure.
 When flow diagrams were produced various pain-points became easily recognised and could be eliminated or at least streamlined to edge cases.

 I now moved on to creating a series of Personas, as the existing ones did not have any mobile usage data and stretched to several pages per person.
 With these in place it was relatively easy to establish an interaction design process based around mobile banking needs.
-Luckily I had an incredible wealth of data to base these on thanks to SEREN, LBi and Barclays own Customer Insight Team's records./p>
+Luckily I had an incredible wealth of data to base these on thanks to SEREN, LBi and Barclays own Customer Insight Team's records.

 I continued to evaluate the apps' UI design, using a mixture of Ming Hwan Yun's and Hampton Catlin's mobile heuristics, to refine the wider user experience, which again was fed back into the build process.- Is the system as simple as possible but not too simple?